HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a large-sized workload in AWS, start the Kubernetes cluster with 1 master and 12 worker nodes.

-- Follow the same recommendations in the [medium configuration](./rendering_medium_config.md/#recommendations).
+- Follow the same recommendations in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md/#recommendations).

-- Increase the number of `Core` pods proportionally to the load to improve response times.
+- Increase the number of Core pods proportionally to the load to improve response times.

 - Increase the memory of pods such as DAM, persistence-node, haproxy and ringapi to avoid OOM (Object Out of Memory) issues when testing with 25,000 and 30,000 concurrent loads.